Dear 6-head – yes if you receive this you are one of our heads!

 I’m sharing some suggestions and campaigns that I think are brilliant for us to to share.

-If you have others we will help you share and promote them using our twitter handle @6_heads and through our facebook group.
+If you have other suggestions, we will help you share and promote them using our twitter handle @6_heads and through our facebook group.

 If you would like to be more actively involved over the next 48 hours please email me at email@example.com so I can give you access to our social media.